richorama/richorama.github.io/_posts/2015-10-02-enter-the-browser.md

 ## Creating an API

-Let's add some extra routes to our express app, to allow data to be posted and retrieve in JSON format.
+Let's add some extra routes to our express app, to allow data to be posted and retrieved in JSON format.
 The code is very simliar to the code we had before, so you can replace the existing routes, or add these as well:

 {% highlight javascript %}
 app.post('/api', function(req, res){